 Ishmail Abdus-Saboor was born and raised in Philadelphia, with roots in Philadelphia dating back four generations.
 His great grandparents on each side moved north to Philadelphia from the south.
-His mother is Chief Financial Officer at a consulting firm and his father is an actuary who has predominantly worked in the life insurance industry.
+A religious conversion by Ishmail’s father initiated changing the family name from Parkinson to Abdus-Saboor, a common phenomenon amongst African-American Muslim converts (ie. Muhammad Ali or Kareem Abdul-Jabbar).
+Ishmail’s mother is Chief Financial Officer at a consulting firm and his father is an actuary who has predominantly worked in the life insurance industry.
 His parents are graduates of Howard University, and his grandparents graduated in the 1940s from Lincoln and West Chester Universities, just outside of Philadelphia.
 Thus, Ishmail was fortunate to be raised in an environment where the value of education, exploration, and hard work were deeply engrained in him.

 As part of an honor’s biology course at Central High School, at age 14 Ishmail set up a lab at home investigating regeneration in crayfish.
 He won a citywide science fair competition and this experience set his science career in motion.
 He received his bachelor’s degree in Animal Science from North Carolina A&T University in 2006, having completed internships in research labs in academia and industry, as well as a veterinary clinic and a farm.
 It was an internship at the University of Pennsylvania in the summer of 2005 working in a developmental biology lab where he became overjoyed with the fast pace of biomedical research and working at the wet lab bench.